Prureddy/Sorting-Visualizer-front-end/README.md

 # Sorting_Visualizer

-The Sorting Visualizer is an interactive web application that allows users to visualize various sorting algorithms in action.
-It provides a visual representation of how different sorting algorithms work by animating the sorting process step by step.
-This project aims to help individuals understand and learn popular sorting algorithms by providing a visual and intuitive experience.
+The Sorting Visualizer is a web application that demonstrates various sorting algorithms visually.
+It allows users to visualize the process of sorting an array, helping them understand how different algorithms work and how they compare in terms of efficiency.

-Features: Interactive Visualization: Users can see the sorting algorithms in action with a visual representation of the sorting process.
-They can observe how elements are rearranged and compare the efficiency of different algorithms.
+Check out the live demo of the Sorting Visualizer [[here]](https://prureddy.github.io/myPortfolio/)

+## Features

+- **Array Generation**: Automatically generate an array of random elements or provide a custom input.
+- **Visualization**: Watch the sorting algorithm in action as the bars representing the array elements get rearranged.
-Algorithm Selection: The Sorting Visualizer supports a range of popular sorting algorithms such as Bubble Sort, Selection Sort, Insertion Sort, Merge Sort, Quick Sort, and more.
-Users can select and visualize the algorithm of their choice.
+- **Algorithm Selection**: Choose from a range of popular sorting algorithms, such as Bubble Sort, Selection Sort, Insertion Sort, Merge Sort, Quick Sort, and more.

-Customization Options: Users can customize various aspects of the visualization, such as the array size, animation speed, and color schemes.
-This allows them to experiment and observe the impact of different parameters on the sorting algorithms.

-Real-Time Statistics: The application provides real-time statistics on the number of comparisons and swaps performed during the sorting process.
-This helps users analyze and compare the performance of different algorithms.

-User-Friendly Interface: The Sorting Visualizer offers a user-friendly and intuitive interface, making it accessible to users with varying levels of programming knowledge.
-It provides clear instructions and controls to interact with the visualization.
+- **Speed Control**: Adjust the speed of the visualization to observe the sorting process at various speeds.
+- **Array Size Control**: Change the size of the array to visualize sorting on different input sizes.
+- **Color Coding**: Visualize the comparison and swap operations with different colors to better understand the sorting algorithm.

+## Technologies Used

+The Sorting Visualizer is built using the following technologies:

+- **HTML**: Markup language for structuring the web page.
+- **CSS**: Styling language to enhance the appearance of the visualizer.
+- **JavaScript**: Programming language to implement the sorting algorithms and handle the visualization logic.
+-

+## Installation

+To run the Sorting Visualizer locally, follow these steps:

+1. Clone the repository: `git clone https://github.com/Prureddy/Sorting-Visualizer-front-end)`
+2. Navigate to the project directory: `cd Sorting-Visualizer-front-end`
+3. Open `index.html` in your preferred web browser.

+## Usage

+- Choose a sorting algorithm from the available options.
+- Adjust the speed and array size using the respective controls.
+- Click the "Generate Array" button to generate a new array or provide a custom input.
+- Click the "Sort" button to start the visualization process.
+- Observe the array getting sorted and the bars being rearranged in real time.

+## Contributing

+Contributions to the Sorting Visualizer are welcome!
+If you find any bugs, have suggestions, or would like to add new features or sorting algorithms, please open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).

 output will be like this :